Man and Nature

 The book challenges the myth of the inexhaustibility of the earth and the belief that human impact on the environment is negligible by drawing similarities to the ancient civilization of the Mediterranean.
 Marsh argued that ancient Mediterranean civilizations collapsed through environmental degradation.
-Deforestation led to eroded soils that led to decreased soil productivity.
+Deforestation led to eroded soils that led to decreased soil-productivity.
 Additionally, the same trends could be found occurring in the United States.
-The book was one of the most influential books of its time, next to Charles Darwin's On the Origin of Species, inspiring conservation and reform in the USA since it forebode what happened to an ancient civilisation when it depleted and exhausted its natural resources.
-The book was instrumental in the creation of Adirondack Park in New York and the United States National Forest.
-Gifford Pinchot, first Chief of the United States Forest Service, called it "epoch making" and Stewart Udall wrote that it was "the beginning of land wisdom in this country."
+The book was one of the most influential books of its time, next to Charles Darwin's On the Origin of Species of 1859, inspiring conservation and reform in the USA since it documented what happened to an ancient civilisation when it depleted and exhausted its natural resources.
+The book was instrumental in the designation of Adirondack Park in New York in 1892 and in the development of the United States National Forest from 1891 onwards.
+Gifford Pinchot, first Chief of the United States Forest Service, called the work "epoch making" and Stewart Udall wrote that it was "the beginning of land wisdom in this country".

+Contents

 The book is divided into six chapters.